Sump Pump Installation & Repair in Orange County

 Sump pump systems are also utilized in industrial and commercial applications to control water table-related problems in surface soil.
 An artesian aquifer or periodic high water table situation can cause the ground to become unstable due to water saturation.
 As long as the pump functions, the surface soil will remain stable.
 These sumps are typically 10 feet in depth or more, lined with a corrugated metal pipe that contains perforations or drain holes throughout.
 They may include electronic control systems with visual and audible alarms and are usually covered to prevent debris and animals from falling in.

-Testing your Orange County Sump Pump for Optimal Performance
+Testing your Sump Pump for Optimal Performance

 - Lift the lid off the sump pit and slowly pour in water.